nathwold/nathwold/README.md

-- 👋 Hi, I’m Nathan Woldemeskel
+- 👋 Hi, I’m Nathan Woldemeskel.
 - 👀 I’m interested in computer hardware design using hardware description languages (HDL) and embedded systems programming.
 - 🌱 I’m currently learning about web development, VLSI circuits, and HDL applications using FPGAs.
 💞️ I’m looking to collaborate on projects in software and electrical engineering, which will help me grow my skills in those fields.